 Tushar Krishna is an Assistant Professor in the School of Electrical and Computer Engineering at Georgia Tech, with an Adjunct appointment in the School of Computer Science.
 He received a Ph.D. in Electrical Engineering and Computer Science from the Massachusetts Institute of Technology in 2014.
 Prior to that he received a M.S.E in Electrical Engineering from Princeton University in 2009, and a B.Tech in Electrical Engineering from the Indian Institute of Technology (IIT) Delhi in 2007.

-Before joining Georgia Tech in 2015, Dr. Krishna worked as a researcher in the VSSAD Group at Intel, Massachusetts for 14 months, designing spatial accelerator architectures and HPC networks.
-During the course of his Ph.D., he spent three summers at AMD in Seattle (WA) and Sunnyvale (CA), and one summer at the Singapore-MIT Alliance for Research and Technology (SMART) Center in Singapore.
+Before joining Georgia Tech in 2015, Dr. Krishna worked as a post-doctoral researcher in the VSSAD Group at Intel, Massachusetts and at the Singapore-MIT Alliance for Research and Technology (SMART) Center.

 Dr. Krishna's research spans the computing stack: from circuits/physical design to microarchitecture to system software.
-He has over a dozen publications in leading computer architecture conferences and journals and holds one patent.
+He has over two dozen publications in leading computer architecture conferences and journals and holds one patent.

 Dr. Krishna enjoys creative pursuits, and has dabbled in time-lapse photography, glass flameworking, and building a quadcopter.